ekohl/foreman-howto/README.rst

 With this smart proxy we can import our puppet classes.
 Navigate to *More* => *Puppet Classes* and click the *Import from manager*-button.
 It should detect all your puppet classes and environments.
+You should also be able to import your DHCP subnet here.

 In order to install new servers we need to specify at least one architecture.
 Again under *More* we have *Architectures* which in turn has a *New